Ranks in Scouts BSA: Life

 Life is the second-highest rank attainable, above Star and below Eagle.
 Life is awarded when the Scout serves actively in the troop, team or crew, serves in a position of responsibility for six months, and performs six hours of community service.
 A Scout must also earn five merit badges (at least three of which must be required for the rank of Eagle) for a total of 11, including the six previously earned.
 Finally, the Scout must pass a Scoutmaster conference, and board of review.

 Life was originally lower than Star, and originally required earning five specific merit badges concerned with health and fitness (First Aid, Lifesaving, Public Health, Personal Health and Athletics).
 The ranks were switched in the 1920s, following a decision to recognize the five-pointed star as a symbol of the five badges needed to earn that rank.
 The Life heart came to symbolize achievement in health and fitness, as the First Aid merit badge was required for both Life and Eagle until 1972, when it became required for all ranks above First Class.

 Eagle

-Eagle Scout is the highest rank attainable in the Scouts BSA division of the Boy Scouts of America.
-Since its introduction in 1911, the Eagle Scout rank has been earned by more than two million young men.
+Eagle Scout is the highest rank attainable in the Scouts BSA division of Scouting America.
+Since its introduction in 1911, the Eagle Scout rank has been earned by more than two million young men and women.

 Requirements include earning a minimum total of 21 merit badges, including all required badges that were not previously earned, and demonstration of Scout Spirit, service and leadership.
 This includes an extensive service project that the Scout plans, organizes, leads, and manages.